 What Does Egg Freezing Really Offer?

-Egg freezing represents a significant investment, not just of money but of time and emotion.
-Extend Fertility streamlines the process, but even pared down to the essentials, the egg-harvesting process requires at least 10 trips to clinic, a week of self-administered hormone injections, and a surgery administered under general anesthesia.
+Egg freezing represents a significant investment, not just money, but of time and emotion.
+Extend Fertility streamlines the process, but even pared down to the essentials, the egg-harvesting process requires at least 10 trips to clinic, a week of self-administered hormone injections, and a surgical procedure administered under general anesthesia.
 And an egg is only one in a long list of requisite ingredients.
 What else is needed?
 Healthy sperm (half of all fertility problems stem from the father) and a healthy womb.
 You can buy yourself a few extra years of egg viability, but what about the other fertility factors?
 You can freeze today, but you can't know what your needs will be when you thaw tomorrow.
+Additionally, some eggs can be lost in the thawing process.
+Predictions exist based on age, egg quality and the number of eggs frozen.
 So how much can egg freezing really help you down the line?

 Dr. Klein readily admits something you might not expect from a fertility doctor.
 "Many, if not most women who freeze their eggs probably won't use them.
 That's reality.
 It doesn't make me feel badly and I wouldn't feel shy to say that because we want people to have their families the way the want to."
 What does Dr. Klein see as Extend Fertility's primary offering?
 Peace of mind.
 "Women who don't use their eggs typically don't regret freezing them, because it was still a good decision at the time, and there's a present benefit, too.
 It's a little bit life-changing for those women now, because it takes a little bit of the edge off the anxiety and pressure.
 You live a better life now whether or not you use your eggs later."